 September is a great time to hunt mountain mule deer.
 The bucks can be found near timberline this time of year in small bachelor bands.
 To locate and stalk them in this rugged beautiful country is high adventure.
 The A-B offers a good chance at taking an exceptional timberline muley.
 Mature 4×4 bucks with heavy racks, good tine length and widths between 24” and 30” are obtainable here if you are willing to work for them.

 The early season also allows you to hunt bugling bull elk with a rifle during the rut.
-The Northern Yellowstone elk herd numbers around 4,000 head, has a high bull to cow ratio, and has put more bulls in the book than any herd in North America.
+The Northern Yellowstone elk herd numbers around 5,000 head and has put more bulls in the book than any herd in North America.
 Many of these elk spend their summer and early fall in the high country of the Absaroka Range.

 This is a good place to find a big bull but it is a high elevation, weather sensitive hunt.
 If we get early snow many of the elk will drop to lower elevations in the Park and elk hunting success will suffer as a result.